 Energy consumption in MongoliaThe most important measure in the energy balance of Mongolia is the total consumption of

-5.93 bn kWhof electric energy per year.
+5.93 billion kWhof electric energy per year.
 Per capita this is an average of 1,809 kWh.

 Mongolia can partly provide itself with self-produced energy.
 The total production of all electric energy producing facilities is 5 bn kWh.
 That is 90% of the countries own usage.
 The rest of the needed energy is imported from foreign countries.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.